top of page

 3. Prepare your veggies: Pick all basil leaves by discarding stems and cut the zucchini (discard the ends) into round discs 1 cm thick.

-4. Toss the zucchini, peas (or beans), fish sauce and the 200ml coconut cream (or another 300ml coconut milk) into the pan and stir carefully.
+4. Toss the veggies and cook: zucchini, peas (or beans), fish sauce and the 200ml coconut cream (or another 300ml coconut milk) into the pan and stir carefully.
 Bring to boil and let it simmer with a closed lid for another 10-15 minutes until the chicken is tender cooked.
 If the sauce looks too thick, add a couple of splashes of water.

 5. Remove from heat and stir the basil leaves to wilt.
 Let the curry sit to infuse the flavours before serving.
 I usually prepare it in the morning to be served at lunchtime or even for dinner.

-6. Wash the rice thoroughly to remove the starchy outer layer and put it in a pan with the lid on and 3 cups water (around 700ml; best rice-water ratio is 2:3).
+6. Make the rice: Wash the rice thoroughly to remove the starchy outer layer and put it in a pan with the lid on and 3 cups water (around 700ml; best rice-water ratio is 2:3).
 Bring to boil and once boiling, reduce the heat to low and simmer for 10 min.
 Take the pan off the heat and set it aside with the lid on for another 10 min before serving.

 Tip #1: This curry needs no salt.
 Saltiness comes from the fish sauce.
 Give it a try before serving and only top up if needed.